 Q: Can I sharpen the blades?

-Yes, if they are straight blades you can sharpen them with an electric knife sharpener.
-If they are serrated blades, sharpening steel can be used.
-Only sharpen your electric knife after cleaning.
+Yes, if they are straight blades you can sharpen them with a sharpener.
+If the blades are serrated, you can use a simple sharpening steel.
+Only sharpen the knife once it’s cleaned.